ait-tr/cohort42.3/basic_programming/lesson_49/plan.md

 <h3 style="text-align: center; padding-bottom: 14px">2024-02-02</h3>

-# Lesson plan No. 48 07/12/2024
+# Lesson plan No. 49 07/15/2024

 1. What we did in the last lesson:
-- wrote a monolithic multi-layer application for managing the Library
-- model:
-- Book (class)
-- Author (class)
-- Menu (enum)
-- dao:
-- Library (interface)
-- LibtaryImpl (class)
-- test:
-- LibraryImplTest (class)
+- mastered working with branches in Git (GitHub)

 2. Homework:
 - add tests;
 - write a console application with a menu and saving/reading data from a file.

-3. New topic:
-- Git:
-  -Fork
-- Pull request
-- Create branches, switch between them, delete
-- Conflict resolution

-4.Workshop on working with Git:
+3.Workshop on working with Git:

 **Task:**
 Take the text of a popular song in Russian or English, at least 3 verses.